 Product safety testing and labeling requirements vary from state to state for both adult-use and medical cannabis products.

 However, not all reciprocity programs are created equal, with some states providing only basic protections and others granting visiting patients the same rights as resident patients.
 It is important for patients to know where and how they can legally access cannabis while traveling.
+We recommend that you always check the local laws of the state you are visiting to understand whether they have cannabis reciprocity programs or permit cannabis use by adults visiting their state.

 Medical cannabis patients must know how to safeguard their rights.
 In the event of being stopped by the police, a medical cannabis patient should never give permission to conduct a search.
 If officers try to search a patient’s car or belongings, the patient should loudly and clearly state: “I do not consent to a search.”